-Students are also encouraged to consider purchasing student (malpractice) liability insurance through NASW.
+If desired, students are able to purchase student (malpractice) liability insurance through NASW.
 Information and application can be obtained at the National Association of Social Workers (NASW) website: www.naswdc.org.

-Please be advised that although the University provides general liability coverage while a student is in field placement, the policy does not include health insurance or automobile coverage related to field activities.
-For this reason, students should not transport clients.
+Please be advised that although the University provides general liability coverage while a student is in field placement, the policy does not include health insurance or automobile coverage related to field activities; students should not transport clients.